 |Extroverted (1)||2||3||4||Introverted (5)|

 One study found a higher proportion of librarians were introverted.
 In another study, a small majority of lawyers introverted, but certain areas of law, such as labour law, tended to draw more extroverts.
 Likely, other career areas also have a tendency to draw more of one or the other.

 Overall, though, it looks like introversion is very common, but we live in a society that, at least for the most part, expects extroverted behaviour.

 A mismatch to social expectations

 I think that mismatch between personality and expected behaviour can cause a lot of dissonance in people who are quite introverted.
 The external pressure to be social fights with the inner drive to have alone time, and somehow a behavioural compromise must be found.

 Social pressure to perform as expected can be pretty strong, so there are probably a lot of introverts roaming around in the world behaving as though they’re extroverts.
 While this makes the extroverted people satisfied, other introverts may feel like they’re in the minority, because everyone else appears to be extroverted.

 I think it would be nice if we shifted towards a more balanced social model, where it’s acceptable to behave in ways consistent with extroversion or introversion.
 It would be nice for it to be socially acceptable to decline invitations to certain types of gatherings.
 Why should extroverts get all the social rule-making powers when there are just as many introverts?

-Personally, I embrace introversion.
+Personally, I embrace my introversion.
 The older I’ve gotten, the less inclined I am to pretend otherwise.
 And small talk?
 No thank you.
 Give me guinea pigs over humans any day.